HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/backend/backup-restore.md

 # Backing up and restoring data

+!!! note "This guide assumes you configured a database"
+    This guide only applies if you completed the [Preparing the database](prepare-database.md) step.
+If you are using the IQ backend server without a database, you can skip this section.

-The IQ backend server stores session and conversation data in a PostgreSQL database.
+If you configured a PostgreSQL database following the [Preparing the database](prepare-database.md) guide, the IQ backend server stores session and conversation data in it.
 Regular backups ensure data recovery in case of failures.

 ## Backup Persistence